deal-engine/rodeo/README.md

 The first thing to do is to install Nix.
 This is a package manager.
 It will allow you to download dependencies in an isolated way.

+The new recomended way of installation for both Linux and macOS is this one:

+    curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install

-To install Nix in Linux run:
+To install Nix in Linux run (using the official installer):

     sh <(curl -L https://nixos.org/nix/install) --daemon

-In macOS (Darwin) don't use `--daemon`:
+In macOS (Darwin) don't use `--daemon` (using the official installer):

     sh <(curl -L https://nixos.org/nix/install)